lordmatt/Matt-s-Bandcamp-Shortcode-Thing/readme.txt

 I was annoyed that I could not use the Bandcamp shortcode so I wrote a very simple plugin to let me do that.
 It does not do anything else.

+It should go without saying but I'll say it anyway, this plugin uses bandcamp.com as a third-party service.
+It would be pointless if it did not as this plugin is just to make bandcamp shortcodes work.

 == Frequently Asked Questions ==

 = How does it work? =